matloff/omsi/README.md

 "Directions for instructors" below), and then start the client, playing the role of the student as above.
 (Note:  If you run the server on your local machine, specify the server location as 'localhost'.)

+Also, make sure your laptop can connect to your school's WiFi system.

 Make sure your laptop is fully charged before the exam.